 \section{Abstract}

-Novel class discovery (NCD) aims to infer novel categories in an unlabeled dataset leveraging prior knowledge of a labeled set comprising disjoint but related classes.
-Existing research focuses primarily on utilizing the labeled set at the methodological level, with less emphasis on the analysis of the labeled set itself.
-Thus, in this paper, we closer look at novel class discovery from the labeled set and focus on two questions: (i) Given a specific unlabeled set, \textit{what kind of labeled set can best support novel class discovery?} (ii) A fundamental premise of NCD is that the labeled set must be related to the unlabeled set, but \textit{how can we measure this relation?} For (i), we propose and substantiate the hypothesis that NCD could benefit more from a labeled set with a large degree of semantic similarity to the unlabeled set.
-Specifically, we establish a large-scale benchmark with varying degrees of semantic similarity between labeled/unlabeled datasets on ImageNet by leveraging its hierarchical class structure.
+Novel class discovery (NCD) is to infer novel categories in an unlabeled set using prior knowledge of a labeled set comprising diverse but related classes.
+Existing research focuses on using the labeled set methodologically and little on analyzing it.
+In this study, we take a closer look at NCD from the labeled set and focus on two questions: (i) Given an unlabeled set, \textit{what labeled set best supports novel class discovery?} (ii) A fundamental premise of NCD is that the labeled set must be related to the unlabeled set, but \textit{how can we measure this relation?} For (i), we propose and substantiate the hypothesis that NCD could benefit from a labeled set with high semantic similarity to the unlabeled set.
+Using ImageNet's hierarchical class structure, we create a large-scale benchmark with variable semantic similarity across labeled/unlabeled datasets.
 In contrast, existing NCD benchmarks ignore the semantic relation.
 For (ii), we introduce a mathematical definition for quantifying the semantic similarity between labeled and unlabeled sets.
-In addition, we use this metric to confirm the validity of our proposed benchmark and demonstrate that it highly correlates with NCD performance. {Furthermore, without quantitative analysis, previous works commonly believe that label information is always beneficial.
-However, counterintuitively, our experimental results show that using labels may lead to sub-optimal outcomes in low-similarity settings.}
+We utilize this metric to validate our established benchmark and demonstrate it highly corresponds with NCD performance.
+Furthermore, without quantitative analysis, previous works commonly believe that label information is always beneficial.
+However, our experimental results counterintuitively show that using labels may lead to suboptimal outcomes in low-similarity settings.